-Justin Kinseth was named head coach of the UW-Oshkosh men’s track & field program on May 30, 2017.
+Justin Kinseth is entering his second season as head coach of the UW-Oshkosh men's and women's track & field teams since joining the programs May 30, 2017.

-Kinseth was mostly recently an assistant coach, recruiting coordinator, and director of strength and conditioning for the Benedictine University (Ill.) men’s and women’s track & field teams.
+Kinseth came to UW-Oshkosh from Benedictine University (Ill.), where he served as an assistant coach, recruiting coordinator, and director of strength and conditioning for the men’s and women’s track & field teams.

 After joining Benedictine University in 2015, Kinseth helped coach the men's track & field team to Northern Athletics Collegiate Conference (NACC) indoor and outdoor titles in both 2016 and 2017.